K.I.Z: History

-On 10 July 2009, the album Sexismus gegen Rechts ("Sexism Against the Right").
+On 10 July 2009, the album Sexismus gegen Rechts ("Sexism Against the Right") was released.
 The album criticizes, social, political and economical deficiencies.

 In April 2010 K.I.Z started working on their new album Urlaub fürs Gehirn ("Vacation for the Brain"), whose sound aesthetic was supposed to tie in with Hahnenkampf.
 The album was released on 3 June 2011, and hit the charts in position 4.

 The International Women's Day in 2011 was the first time K.I.Z gave a concert in Berlin Kreuzberg which only women were allowed to visit.
 Such a concert was also played in 2012, 2013, 2014, and again in 2016.
 Furthermore, K.I.Z has toured as the opening act for the band Die Ärzte.

 In January 2013, K.I.Z, in collaboration with the Berlin rapper Flexis, released the song "Strahlemann und Söhne" ("Big Smile Guy and Sons") via 16bars.de, that can be found on Flexis' album Egotrips.

 In June 2013, K.I.Z released their new video "Ich bin Adolf Hitler" (I am Adolf Hitler).
 The song is featured on the mixtape Ganz oben ("At the Very Top"), which was released on 9 July 2013.
 In the video, the German-Jewish comedian Oliver Polak plays the role of Adolf Hitler.

 On 24 April 2015, K.I.Z announced that they would release their fifth studio album Hurra die Welt geht unter ("Hooray, the Apocalypse is here") on 10 July 2015.
 Its tone is supposed to be more serious than their previous albums and mixtapes.
 Instead of a collection of several songs simply thrown together, there is going to be a central topic that the songs revolve around, like a concept album.
 The end of the world here is not supposed to be a negative event but rather a new start or a revolution.

 In 2015 and 2016, they received a 1LIVE Krone music award as best live music act.

 2017 saw the release of a song called "Glück gehabt" in which the group appears under the pseudonym "Die Schwarzwälder Kirschtorten", containing topics such as sex tourism in Thailand.

 In March 2018, it was announced that DJ Craft had left the group.

 In August 2018, the first album by Verbales Style Kollektiv, a group formed in 2013 by all K.I.Z members and various other artists, was released.

 K.I.Z returned with a new song entitled "Berghainschlange" in 2020 and announced a new album, Rap über Hass ("Rap about hate") which was released on 28 May 2021.
 Previous to this album, they also announced publishing an album which was called Und das Geheimnis der unbeglichenen Bordelrechnung ("And the mystery about the unpaid brothel bill").
 It was published on 4 December 2020.
 The songs on that album are all aligned and mixed that they sound like a conversation between the singers in person and also with voice memos.